bryant-treacle/Kerberos_Golden_Ticket_Finder/README.md

 To detect this behavior using Bro, you will look for a situation where a client is requesting a TGS ticket and has not requested a TGT within X hours.
 The X hours is the valid till date which is a setting in the KDC.

-* This script queries elasticsearch for Kerberos AS and TGS ticket request and performs a for loop comparing every entry in the TGS results with the results of the AS query.
+* This script queries elasticsearch for Kerberos AS and TGS ticket request and performs a for loop comparing every entry in the TGS results with the results of the AS query and writing the results to the golden_ticket_results.txt file.

 * To reduce the amount of false negatives it is important to keep the queries to the minimal timeframe.
 By default the script will pull all TGS request in the last 2 hours and all AS(TGT) requests in the last 3 hours.